-Day 1 (Saturday) - Penzance to Isles of Scilly
+Day 1: Saturday - Penzance to Isles of Scilly

-We meet by the harbour at Penzance to take the Scillonian III ferry for the islands.
+We meet in the morning (approx. 08:00) by the harbour at Penzance to take the Scillonian III ferry for the islands.
 We sail southwest, passing the West Penwith coastline, and the Longships and Wolf Rock lighthouses.
 Sea-watching from the rear of the ship can be productive with Gannets, Fulmars, Storm Petrels, auk species, Great and Arctic Skuas all likely.
 There’s also the chance of a rarer skua, Leach’s Petrel or Grey Phalarope and five species of Shearwater (Manx, Balearic, Sooty, Cory’s and Great) are all possible.
 Cetaceans such as Harbour Porpoise, Common and Bottlenose Dolphins may be seen, or even a late Basking Shark or the bizarre Sunfish.
-After docking, we taxi the short distance to our accommodation in Hugh Town.
+After docking, we cover the short distance to our accommodation in Hugh Town.
 After lunch we’ll begin to explore this the largest of the islands, perhaps taking the circuits around the Garrison or Penninis headlands.
 If there are existing rarities on offer we’ll make a ‘bee-line’ for them but we’ll be keen to seek out our own birds too.
 We’ll retire to our hotel for the evening and for those who are keen head out to the Scillonian club for the birders log to make our plans for the next day.
 This takes place daily in October and there are some rather fine local ales and ciders too!

-Day 2 (Sunday) – St Agnes
+Day 2: Sunday – St Agnes

 The southernmost of the populated isles and the location of the islands' Bird Observatory in the 50’s and 60’s, this small island can lay claim to a number of British firsts.
 We’ll take the inter-island boat across ‘the roads’ heading straight for any interesting birds already present once we land.
 At just one mile across, it is one of the smaller islands and we’ll be able to cover a great deal of it during our day trip.
 The Parsonage, Chapel Fields, Perglis Beach, Wingletang and Castella Downs are all well known sites and with plenty of time on our hands we’ll explore at leisure.
 The climate here is almost Mediterranean (even in October) and the flower fields, sheltered by hedgerows make a great refuge for migrants and scarcities.
 At low tide the Gugh Bar may be accessed and the plantation here has held many a Red-eyed Vireo over the years.

-Day 3 (Monday) – Tresco
+Day 3: Monday – Tresco

-Day 4 (Tuesday) – St Mary’s
+Day 4: Tuesday – St Mary’s

 A day-off from boat travel, and a full days birding on the main island.
 Anywhere can attract a rarity, with sites such as Porthhellick, Lower Moors and the Holy Vale all part of birding legend.
 The former two are wetland sites and can be particularly good for waders, while Spotted Crakes are recorded annually.
 There’s great cover too, any bush or tree on Scilly ought to be checked and there are some great trails and walks we can take.
 The beaches and bays at Old Town and Portloo are just as good and we’ll check the golf course and airport field for Snow and Lapland Buntings in among the Wheatears.
 If time allows or a rarity is found we’ll explore some of the farther reaches of the island up on the north or west coast.
 The fields at Telegraph and Pelistry can be good for pipits, with Richard’s, Red-throated and Olive-backed recorded annually and a number of species of Shrike have been found in the hedgerows here over the years.